 Şişecam Glass Symposiums that has been growing steadily and strongly for 34 years has hosted joint meetings with the International Commission on Glass (ICG) three times in this process.
 The 11th Symposium was organized in cooperation with International Commission on Glass (ICG), a directing and regulating body for glass world, in 1996.
 The symposium turned out to be highly popular among stakeholders owing to the fact that Şişecam played an increasingly active role in the organization to which it became a member in 1981.
 The last of these was held at the Haliç Congress Center in 2017 with 417 participants in 5 parallel sessions for three days and 171 presentations in 3 panels.

 The 33rd Şişecam Glass Symposium was welcomed 525 participants from 28 university and research institutions along with 49 participants form other institutions together with Şişecam personnel, in 6 parallel sessions with 78 presentations.

-In 2019, Şişecam Glass Symposiums had the pleasure of hosting “Şişecam International Glass Conference combined with the 34th Şişecam Glass Symposium” with 500 participants from 26 countries.
+In 2019, Şişecam Glass Symposiums had the pleasure of hosting “Şişecam International Glass Conference combined with the 34th Şişecam Glass Symposium” with 500 participants from 26 countries in Istanbul.